saharsh-lab/Sqlite_analysis_task6/README.md

-# 📊 Task 6: Sales Trend Analysis Using Aggregations (Data Analyst Internship)
+# 📊 Task 6: Sales Trend Analysis Using Aggregations

 This project involves analyzing monthly **sales revenue** and **order volume** using SQL with the `Sales_DataSet.csv` dataset.